coala/coAST/README.md

    on style descriptions which describe a subset of a language.

-2. Create programs to load these definitions and convert input files into a universal AST, primarily for building a test suite to verify that the language definitions are able to parse files at useful levels of detail.
-Again, focusing on style-defined subsets of languages, which are easier and also more useful.
+2. Create programs to load these definitions and convert input files into a universal AST.
+This is primarily for building a test suite to verify that the language definitions are able to parse files at useful levels of detail, focusing on style-defined subsets of languages, which are easier and also more useful.

    These programs may use existing parsers by converting the coAST